The Uninvited Puff Adder

 While all these preparations were underway, this big puff adder lay absolutely still, not moving a muscle.
 He was about 30 inches long, thick and muscular looking.
 Using a y shaped stick to hold him down, the loop of rope was eased over (and under) his head and quickly pulled tight, picked up and lowered into the bag.

-M and sons put the wriggling, writhing bag into the bakkie (truck) and took our visiting puff adder down to the banks of the Crocodile River where he was released.
+M and sons put the wriggling, writhing bag into the bakkie (truck) and took our visiting puff adder down to the banks of the river where he was released.
 He was a very well behaved snake – I had walked right next to him, my sandaled feet only inches away from his head as I put the coffee on the table.